david618/Simulator/README.md

 $ java -cp Simulator-jar-with-dependencies.jar com.esri.simulator.Kafka

 Usage: Kafka &lt;broker-list-or-hub-name&gt; &lt;topic&gt; &lt;file&gt; &lt;rate&gt; &lt;numrecords&gt; (&lt;burst-delay-ms&gt;)
-- Sends lines from <file> to the specified <broker-list-or-hub-name> <topic>.
+- Sends lines from file to the specified broker-list-or-hub-name topic.
-- The simulator tries to send <numrecords> at <rate> requested.
+- The simulator tries to send numrecords at rate requested.
-- If <burst-delay-ms> is specified the records are send in bursts ever <burst-delay-ms> milliseconds to achieve the desired rate.
+- If burst-delay-ms is specified the records are send in bursts ever burst-delay-ms milliseconds to achieve the desired rate.
 For example, if you request 10,000 e/s with a burst delay of 100; the simulator will send at max rate possible 1,000 events every 100 ms.  If not specified the results are sent one every 1/10,000 of a second.

+### com.esri.simulator.Elasticsearch

+$ java -cp Simulator-jar-with-dependencies.jar com.esri.simulator.Elasticsearch
+Usage: Elasticsearch &lt;elastic-search-transports&gt; &lt;cluster-name&gt; &lt;index&gt; &lt;type&gt; &lt;file&gt; &lt;rate&gt; &lt;numrecords&gt; (&lt;elastic-bulk-num&gt;)

+Used to test sending data directly to Elasticsearch from a file.

+### Notes

 Details on how the simFile data (simFile*) in this project are covered in [Create Flight Simulation Data Blog Post](http://davidssysadminnotes.blogspot.com/2016/07/create-flight-simulation-data.html).